captainGeech42/zanderwork.com/content/blog/mobile-lab.md

 # Conclusion

-It's great to have a lab with me wherever I go, and I'm enjoying the flexibility for testing things out on a seperate system.
+It's great to have a lab with me wherever I go, and I'm enjoying the flexibility of testing things out on a seperate system.
 However, I can't run all of my VMs at the same time, due to CPU and memory constraints.
 This also mimics a real-world component, resource restrictions (yay for me!).
-All in all, this has been a greatexperience and I'll hopefully have an update in a few weeks with SIEM improvements and more data being ingested.
+All in all, this has been a great experience and I'll hopefully have an update in a few weeks with SIEM improvements and more data being ingested.